taylorconor/p2psc/doc/protocol.md

 }
 ```

-the Peer handshake step is now complete, as both the Client and Peer are now
+The Peer Handshake step is now complete, as both the Client and Peer are able to
-able to communicate P2P.
+communicate P2P.